 AI-focused entrepreneurs and businesses scaling up from across the UK and the world can apply to take part in this 6-month Accelerator to benefit from the expertise and talent on offer in Edinburgh.
 You do not need to be linked to the University of Edinburgh or based in the UK, but you will of course have an interest in engaging with the AI and data ecosystem in Scotland.
 The next AI Accelerator programme will be focused around 3 key themes:

-The AI Accelerator is hosted both online and through face-to-face sessions.
-It is delivered by the University of Edinburgh’s Data Science and AI innovation and enterprise hub - Bayes Centre – on behalf of all the Data-Driven Innovation hubs.
+The AI Accelerator is delivered both online and face-to-face in the Bayes Centre - the University of Edinburgh’s innovation hub for Data Science and AI - on behalf of all the Data-Driven Innovation hubs.

-We also expect to have two trips to London.
+We also to have two trips to London.

 Who can apply?
 Tackling climate change spans every industry.
 You could be using AI to solve waste management issues or improve energy efficiency.
 You could be in transport, in agriculture or financial services.
 What’s important is that your product or service has a clearly demonstrable use in addressing the climate emergency.

 How can we help?
 All the Data-Driven Innovation hubs have their own focus on different aspects of climate change and on the technologies that can be leveraged to help.
-For example, the Space Innovation Hub is core to the Bayes Centre.
-The Roslin Innovation Centre have a focus on addressing food security.
-Linking the hubs across the University is the Edinburgh Earth Initiative, which supports University collaboration and co-ordination to manage and mitigate the effects of climate change and can support linking into expertise across the institution.
+For example, the Roslin Innovation Centre have a focus on addressing food security, while the Centre for Future Infrastructure within the Edinburgh Futures Institute looks at sustainability across our cities and built environments.
+Linking across the University is the Edinburgh Earth Initiative, which supports innovation to manage and mitigate the effects of climate change whatever the sector or solution.

 How have we helped other ClimateTechs?
-To find out how our programme has helped other AI driven ClimateTechs see here.
+To find out how our programme has helped other AI driven ClimateTechs see our case studies on Reath and Vahanomy.

 Who can apply?
-From enabling drug discovery to improving the quality of life for an ageing population, there are many ways in which data-driven innovation can support the health of the world’s population.
-Companies applying under this theme could be working in areas from medical devices to health education.
+From enabling drug discovery to improving the quality of life for an ageing population, there are many ways in which AI and data driven innovation can support the health of the world’s population.
+Companies applying under this theme could be working on anything from medical devices to health education in sectors from pharmaceutical industry to social care.
 If your offering is designed to have a positive health impact, we’d like to hear from you.

 How can we help?
 The University’s Usher Institute aims to transform health in society.
 Bringing new healthcare products to the market is difficult with complex regulations and a long sales cycle.
 Along with the main programme of activity, we will engage with mentors and run sessions to help with your industry specific challenges.

 Who can apply?
-This cross-cutting theme aims to support companies who are using AI technology for societal benefit.
+This cross-cutting theme aims to support companies who are ensuring that AI technology is used in way that benefits all.
 Your solution could be aimed at improving the ethics of automated decision making, it could be designed to reduce inequalities in access to education or money or it might be helping people in a humanitarian crisis.
+It could be enabling AI to be safer or addressing online safety.
+The key here is that your product is helping to enable trustworthy AI.

 How can we help?
 The Edinburgh Futures Institute is home to the Centre for Technomoral Futures and the Centre for Data, Culture and Society.
 Whether you’re a socially focused fintech or about widening access to creative industries, you’re likely to find like-minded people in EFI.